crystal-lang/rfcs/text/0002-execution-contexts.md

 **Multi Threaded Context**: fibers will run in parallel and may be resumed by any thread, the number of schedulers and threads can grow or shrink, schedulers may move to another thread (M:N schedulers:threads) and steal fibers from each others; the advantage is that fibers that can run should be able to run, as long as a thread is available (i.e. no more starving threads) and we can be shrink the number of schedulers;

-**Isolated Context**: only one fiber is allowed to run on a dedicated thread (e.g. `Gtk.main`, game loop, CPU heavy computation), thus disabling concurrency on that thread; the event-loop would work normally (blocking the current fiber, hence the thread), trying to spawn a fiber without an explicit context would spawn into another context specified when creating the isolated context that could default to `ExecutionContext.default`.
+**Isolated Context**: only one fiber is allowed to run on a dedicated thread (e.g. `Gtk.main`, game loop, CPU heavy computation), thus disabling concurrency on that thread; the event-loop would work normally (blocking the current fiber, hence the thread), trying to spawn a fiber without an explicit context would spawn into another context specified when creating the isolated context that could default to `Fiber::ExecutionContext.default`.

 Precisions: